 ||Total Students Graduated

 Students must earn a minimum of 46 hours of academic credit with a GPA of 3.0 or better.
 The credit hours consist of: School of Public Health Core requirements, 18 credits hours and IH program required courses 28 credits.
 The School of Public Health Industrial Hygiene Comprehensive Exam must be passed*.
 Students are required to attend a one-week, on-campus session to perform the laboratories in GEHS 7500 Air Sampling & Analysis.
-Students with less than 3 years experience in industrial hygiene or closely related field are required to perform the Practicum.
-All students must complete the Culminating Experience through field or laboratory research.
+All students are required to perform the Practicum and the Culminating Experience through field or laboratory research.

 School of Public Health Core Requirements (18 credits)